 While learning something new may be at first always bit daunting, in my professional opinion, Gutenberg will make the use of WordPress way easier for many people, even the tech-shy folks around.
 It’s my hope this WordPress Gutenberg Guide has given you an overview of what to expect once the new WordPress rolls out Gutenberg with WordPress 5.0.

 Certainly, it may take a while to re-train the way we’re used to working with WordPress.
 But as they say, it takes about 21 days to develop a new habit, so with that in mind, you can master Gutenberg in less than a month.
-Or join my FREE Layout to Launch WordPress Course which also covers “Intro to WordPress Gutenberg” more in detail.
+Or download my FREE Layout to Launch WordPress Starter Kit.
 Simply register with your name and email address below: